ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-intro.md

   * Update DNS - The infrastructure DNS, provisioned with the vCS instance is updated with the names and IP addresses for the OpenShift components by using a PowerShell script.
 This step is described in [IBM Cloud for VMware Solutions DNS configuration](/docs/vmwaresolutions?topic=vmwaresolutions-openshift-runbook-runbook-dns-intro).
 * Phase 2 - Red Hat OpenShift installation.
 These steps are described in [Red Hat OpenShift 4.4 user provider infrastructure installation](/docs/vmwaresolutions?topic=vmwaresolutions-openshift-runbook-runbook-install-intro).
   * A Red Hat virtual machine, the bastion node, is provisioned to run the OpenShift installer and to host an HTTP Server.
 It is registered with Red Hat by using your subscription, and the OpenShift installer is downloaded.
-  * On the bastion node, the install-config.yaml is populated with the required OpenShift parameters and OpenShift Ignition is used to generate a number of files used for the installation of the bootstrap, master, and worker machines.
+  * On the bastion node, the install-config.yaml is populated with the required OpenShift parameters and OpenShift Ignition is used to generate a number of files used for the installation of the bootstrap, control plane, and worker machines.
   * Terraform, on the bastion node, uses the files that are created by Ignition to create the OpenShift VMs.
 * Phase 3 - Post deployment activities:
   * Configure a persistent volume for use by the OpenShift cluster.
 This step is described in [Red Hat OpenShift 4.4 additional configuration](/docs/vmwaresolutions?topic=vmwaresolutions-openshift-runbook-runbook-config-intro).